-Cryonics Institute Case Report for Patient Number 168
+Cryonics Institute Case Report for Patient Number 202

 The patient was then transferred to the computer controlled cooling chamber to cool to liquid nitrogen temperature.
-The human cooling program from dry ice was selected and the time needed to cool the patient to liquid nitrogen temperature was 24 hours.
+The human vitrification program was selected and the time needed to cool the patient to liquid nitrogen temperature was five and a half days.
+The reason the vitrification program was selected was because another patient that was perfused was going to be simultaneously cooled with this patient.
 The patient was then placed in a cryostat for long-term cryonic storage.

-Cryonics Institute Case Report for Patient Number 167
+Cryonics Institute Case Report for Patient Number 201

-Cryonics Institute Case Report for Patient Number 166
+Cryonics Institute Case Report for Patient Number 200

 CI patient #200 was an 88 year old female from Virginia.
 The patient was not a CI member at the time of her death.